 The Main Difference Dipole Speakers and Bipole

-We won’t be discussing direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers are worth noting as they can help us understand the two other surround speaker types.
+We won’t examine direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers can assist us grasp the two other surround speaker types.

 Most audiophiles love direct-radiating speakers, as do most users.
 Dipole vs bipole speakers does the best job of reproducing surround sound effects in action movies and video games.
 These speaker usually use the same drivers that the front speaker systems.